LRB-IIMCB/ninetails_processing/README.md

 ## Further info

-**Ninetails** has beed developed in the <a href="https://www.iimcb.gov.pl/en/research/41-laboratory-of-rna-biology-era-chairs-group">Laboratory of RNA Biology</a> (Dziembowski Lab) at the <a href="https://www.iimcb.gov.pl/en/">International Institute of Molecular and Cell Biology</a> in Warsaw.
+**Ninetails** has been developed in the <a href="https://www.iimcb.gov.pl/en/research/41-laboratory-of-rna-biology-era-chairs-group">Laboratory of RNA Biology</a> (Dziembowski Lab) at the <a href="https://www.iimcb.gov.pl/en/">International Institute of Molecular and Cell Biology</a> in Warsaw.